 Digital Versatile Disk (DVD)

-DVD, which once stood for Digital Video Disk or Digital Versatile Disk, is the next generation of optical disk storage technology.
-DVD holds a minimum of 4.7GB (gigabytes) of information on one of its two sides, or enough for a 133-minute movie.
+DVD, which once stood for Digital Video Disk or Digital Versatile Disk, is optical disk storage technology.
+A DVD holds a minimum of 4.7GB (gigabytes) of information on one of its two sides, or enough for a 133-minute movie.
 With two layers on each of its two sides, it will hold up to 17 gigabytes of video, audio, or other information.

 An instance where two stations in the same designated market area are owned by the same party.
 Though once forbidden by the FCC, the rules surrounding duopolies have been relaxed in recent years.